 Their Safety is Really All that Matters

 I’m not a helicopter parent.
 Really, I’m not.
 (Ok, some may disagree.)
 Regardless, once we have moved our student in and they are ready to embark on a new independent life, we still want to know they are safe at all times.
 Once the tears have stopped (ours, of course), it becomes easier each time you realize their growing autonomy (this is what we are supposed to want for our children) and happiness.
 Knowing they are safe is a forever thing.
-Therefore, it may be helpful to know that UCF has a few very supportive resources available.
+Therefore, it may be helpful to know that UCF has a few very supportive resources available for their safety.

-The UCF Police Department provides Student Escort Patrol, which is a free service.
+The UCF Police Department provides a Student Escort Patrol, which is a free service.
 Student employees of the police department use special carts or walk with students to their destination.
 The service runs seven days a week when classes are in session.
 It does not, however, run on holidays, between semesters or on football game days, but do have later hours during finals.
 Be sure your student has their number: 407-823-2424 (it is also on the back of their student ID) or after hours, 407-823-5555 in his/her phone.

 The UCF Police also teach a Women’s Self Defense class that I highly recommend.
 (Think lifetime skills, not just the next four years.)
 They provide information, tactics, and options useful for various types of crimes perpetrated against women.
 Our girls can register by calling 407-823-3224, 30 days before the class.
+Lifetime safety lessons!

 Throughout campus, there are also Emergency Blue Light Phones that consist of over 150 strategically placed phones equipped with emergency speakerphones that will immediately locate a student and respond.